stefanpate/Circuit-Neuromodulation/README.md

 # Circuit-Neuromodulation
-Neuromodulation of Neuromorphic Circuits (Ribar and Sepulchre) https://arxiv.org/abs/1805.05696
+Neuromodulation of Neuromorphic Circuits (Ribar and Sepulchre, 2018) https://arxiv.org/abs/1805.05696

+## Overview
+The repository provides a graphical interface to control the behavior of the neural circuit by shaping its I-V curves, as detailed in the paper.
+It is organized as follows:

 ## Reference
 If you use the model, please cite the paper: